lairdshaw/fups/README.md

 ### The options ###

-First note that logging in to XenForo forums is not yet supported, hence the lack of *login_user* and *login_password* options for forums of that type (nor is *extract_user_id* supported for XenForo forums).
+First note that logging in to XenForo forums is not yet supported, hence the lack of *login_user* and *login_password* options for forums of that type (nor is *extract_user* supported for XenForo forums).

 * *forum_type*: Required.
 One of phpbb or xenforo (case sensitive).